Pecan Pie

 2 image collage showing pie before and after baked.

-Tips for making pecan pie
+Tips for making the best pecan pie with dates

 1. Freshen Up Your Dates.
 If your dates have been in the pantry for a while, soften them by letting them soak in warm water for about 10 minutes before draining and blending in the filling.